Avasz/superhuman.deb/readme.md

 4. Fix bugs with Inspect Element tool
 5. Digest lots of Pizza without any sign of fat in the body.
 6. Never get attracted by worldly plesures and achievements.
+7. Can mimick all video game characters, eg:  exactly like prince from prince of persia MS-DOS
+8. Expert in Philosophy, Psychology, Politics, Medical, Biology, Programming, Brain, Religions, Mythology, Comics.
+9. Can read ciphers without decoding them.